osbuild/osbuild.github.io/docs/developer-guide/01-general/workflow.md

 ## Commits 💎

-1. Commits should be easy to read.
+1. Commits should be easy to read and ideally do only a single thing.
 2. The commit message should explain clearly what it's trying to do and why.
 Refer to the format we prefer below.
 3. A Jira issue or - where applicable - a GitHub issue reference should be added to automatically link and potentially close a related issue if it exists.